Modern History Playlist

 Chapter TestQuit India Movement (1942)

-The Quit India Movement was launched by Gandhi and the Congress in August 1942 after the failure of the Cripps Mission.
-It was a mass struggle demanding immediate British withdrawal from India, with Gandhi’s slogan 'Do or Die'.
+The Quit India Movement (QIM) was launched by the Congress under Mahatma Gandhi in August 1942 after the failure of the Cripps Mission.
+It was the final, most decisive mass struggle demanding immediate British withdrawal from India, with Gandhi’s powerful slogan: 'Do or Die' .

-The Quit India Movement was launched by Gandhi and the Congress in August 1942 after the failure of the Cripps Mission.
-It was a mass struggle demanding immediate British withdrawal from India, with Gandhi’s slogan 'Do or Die'.
+The Quit India Movement (QIM) was launched by the Congress under Mahatma Gandhi in August 1942 after the failure of the Cripps Mission.
+It was the final, most decisive mass struggle demanding immediate British withdrawal from India, with Gandhi’s powerful slogan: 'Do or Die' .

 Key Aspects of Quit India Movement (1942)